 Nearby Castle Combe, just outside the Cotswolds, lies the gorgeous little village of Lacock.
 The entire village is owned and maintained by the National Trust.

 Lacock dates back to the 13th century and, like many other English villages nearby, was once a classic wool village.
 The external appearance of the village has been beautifully preserved and changed little over the centuries.

-If you’re looking for gifts or souvenirs, stop by Quintessentially English.
+If you’re looking for gifts or souvenirs, I recommend stopping by Quintessentially English.
 It’s run by a lovely couple and they have a variety of handmade, organic products.
 They also make their own gin onsite, which I’d highly recommend trying!
-Additionally, they have accommodation, Snoozums at No. 11, which I can’t recommend first hand but has excellent reviews.

 On clear days, climb the church tower at St Mary’s to get sweeping views of the rooftops of Rye and beyond.